cowbhave/CowBhave_BehaviorModel/README.md

 Function library *FeedingBehavior_NNlib.py* includes the following models:

-1. CNN with 2 convolutional layers from https://machinelearningmastery.com/cnn-models-for-human-activity-recognition-time-series-classification/.
+1. CNN2 is a CNN with 2 convolutional layers from https://machinelearningmastery.com/cnn-models-for-human-activity-recognition-time-series-classification/.

+2. CNN4 is a CNN with 4 convolutional layers from https://doi.org/10.3390/s21124050.

-2. LSTM-CNN with 2 convolutional layers and 1 LSTM layer from https://machinelearningmastery.com/how-to-develop-rnn-models-for-human-activity-recognition-time-series-classification/
+[//]: # (2.
+LSTM-CNN with 2 convolutional layers and 1 LSTM layer from https://machinelearningmastery.com/how-to-develop-rnn-models-for-human-activity-recognition-time-series-classification/

 3. LSTM-CNN with 4 convolutional layers and 2 LSTM layer from https://doi.org/10.3390/s16010115

-4. Random forest
+4. Random forest)

 # Order of running the files
 1. Preparing data H5PY files containing the training data by running `Main_FeedingBehaviour_PrepareDatasetH5PY.py`.